danielwinterbottom/HH_reweighting/README_LEP.md

 Note that sm-lepton_masses model is needed otherwise tau width is set to 0 and this has issues for the decay Also note that I had issues producing gridpacks for the above which wasn't solved yet, but I was able to produce 100k events (not from gridpack)

+In case of issues due to space available in /tmp directory you can define alternative tmp directory using e.g:

+    export TMPDIR=/vols/cms/dw515/tmp/